iftikhar8/thesis/chapters/sections/revisions.md

 *Response:*  Yes.
 The aim was to use a random number to offest this straight-line speed (i.e. they only swim in a straightline for a proportion of the time), although they are not actively swimming in other directions.
 I have added it to the enchancements task list of ZISSOU.

 **Comment 5:** (Effect of OHS) Hardly a surprise, as your choice of a sticky detection zone and its very high radius, in effect, vastly increased the size of the suitable habitat.
 It would be of interest to calculate the % increase of effective settlement habitat size to see how it compares with the 30% increase of settlement
-*Response:* TODO
+*Response:* Yes this would have been a good approach.
+To do this I would need to approach the settlement sites and the overlap with BRAN model in a more calculated approach, perhaps accompanied by a senesitivity analysis to determine what reefs can and cannot be settlement due to the coarseness of the model and the structure of the NSW coastline.
+It is a future consideration when choosing the settlement reefs and hydrodyanmic model.

 **Comment 6:** (Connectance) Is this a word?
 What about Connectivity?
-*Response:* Yes, it is a common measure in graph analysis
+*Response:* Yes, it is a common measure in graph analysis.

 **Comment 7:** Yhey can only indirectly influence dispersal outcomes.
 *Response:* Clarified in comment: Minor 3407.